 Wild animals usually take advantage of holes in the roof to gain entrance into the attic.
 Strong animals like raccoons can even break in through vulnerable spots around the shingles to gain access.
 Smaller animals like mice can get in through holes as small as the diameter of a pen.

-That’s why it’s very important to carefully inspect the attic and entire property.
-That way, you know exactly how the nuisance wildlife is getting in.
+That’s why it’s very important to scrutinize the attic and entire property.
+That way, you know precisely how the nuisance wildlife is getting in.

 Step 2: Wildlife Removal

 After all entry holes have been identified, it is time to deal with infestation head-on.
 There are several strategies for removing wildlife from the attic.
 This usually depends on the type of animal involved as well as surrounding circumstances.
 Here are some of the most common methods.